Live in rent free apartments or housing.

 - There can be an accelerated approval/application process for the physically or mentally disabled.

 Note this form of assistance is not given to anyone with a history of evictions for drug-related criminal activity.
-In addition to that, section 8 will not pay the entire rental amount due for anyone that has been tried and convicted of dealing methamphetamine in the past.
+In addition to that, section 8 will not pay the entire rental amount due for anyone that has been tried and convicted of dealing certain types of drugs in the past.

 Anyone with a very low or no income can apply for free housing.
 The program will normally assist the most vulnerable households.
 Some clients include, but are not limited too, women fleeing domestic violence, a tenant who spouse just passed away unexpectedly, people recovering from divorce, or an individual that became very sick and has missed time at work.
 Other people may also be able to access an apartment that does not charge them a rental payment, but those tend to be some of the groups assisted.